pkarsy/rfboot/help/Installation.md

 ### usb2rf module

 ***WARNING: The red FTDI modules in the picture (it seams they have a fake FTDI chip) are very unreliable.
 A lot of failed uploads, and mysterious CRC errors, dissapeared by using a CP2102 or Pl2303 USB-to-Serial module.
 I dont't have a genuine FTDI module to test it.
-In the next few days I will update this tutorial with the new instructions***
+Maybe the problem is power related as the FTDI regulator powers the ProMini and the CC1101 module
+I didn't investigate further, as CP2102 is working perfectly***

 To build the usb2rf module you need :
 - A CP2102 module ( A PL2303 is also OK)